DmytroBiriukov/l-docker/README.md

 > sudo chmod +x install-docker.sh

 Then run `install-docker.sh` and `install-docker-composer.sh` one by one.
+The first script will make the second executable, but you still have to run both scripts.

 ### Docker .env